Led by our Collections team, we offer a number of opportunities to learn more about and see highlights of the Society’s unique Collections.

 Pre/post-Monday night lecture why not visit the Foyle Reading Room to see lecture-themed Collections displays on the following dates, pre-lecture from 5.30pm to 6.30pm and post-lecture from 7.30pm to 8.30pm.

-- Colliding continents: the geological exploration of the Himalaya, Karakoram, and Tibet A display focusing on the Society’s Everest-related holdings - 22 April 2013
+- Everest’s daughters: their stories of Captain John Noel and Griffith Pugh A display focusing on the Society’s Everest-related holdings - 16 December 2013

 A series of afternoon talks based on the Society’s Collections, from 2.30pm to approximately 4.00pm.